azzlack/plate-tailwindcss/README.md

 # plate-tailwindcss
-Sample components for styling @udecode/plate with TailwindCSS
+Sample code for styling @udecode/plate with TailwindCSS